-Despite the fact that over the last maybe twenty years, Yoga has gone from a marginal activity to an almost mainstream one here in the West, my impression is that Yoga is still not altogether well understood.
+Despite the fact that over the last maybe twenty-five years, Yoga has gone from a marginal activity to an almost mainstream one here in the West, my impression is that Yoga is still not altogether well understood.
 Most everyone has heard of Yoga, but not everyone really knows what it involves.

 Yoga originated in India several thousand years ago as a system of physical and spiritual practices.
 It was formalized in the second century BC in the form of the Yoga Sutras, attributed to the scholar Pantanjali.
 The word 'Yoga' means 'union' or 'yoke' or 'joining'.
 Originally, Yoga was (and is in places where it is practiced as such) a method for joining a regular imperfect human being with the divine principle, or God.
 You could liken it to a form of prayer which serves a similar purpose, only prayer tends to be verbal, while Yoga tends to involve action.